-Banish bland Brussel sprout dishes from your dinner table and try this spicy and tangy sprout curry.
-Crunchy Brussel sprouts are a match made in heaven for this creamy sauce.
+Banish bland Brussels sprout dishes from your dinner table and try this spicy and tangy sprout curry.
+Crunchy Brussels sprouts are a match made in heaven for this creamy sauce.
 This dish is so good that even sprout haters won’t turn it down.

 How to make the perfect sprout curry